thiagocapuano/waves-documentation/en/smart-contracts/ride4dapps.md

 # Ride4DApps

-The main goal is to enable classic _**'DApps'**_ approach on Waves by Adding the ability to define functions in a contract.
+The main goal is to enable classic _**'DApps'**_ approach on Waves by adding the ability to define functions in a contract.
 Upon contract invocation, the state/payments are made according to what function states to do and does it automatically.

 ## Functions Types